Use a Queue Block to Manage Messages

 21 messages departs the block.

 You can also use Event actions, when the Overwrite the oldest element if queue is full check box is cleared.
 Event actions are not supported for code generation.
+For more information, see Events and Event Actions (SimEvents).

 Use Event actions to specify the behavior of the message in certain events.
 For instance, the Entry and the Exit actions are called just after the message entry and just before message exit.
 The Blocked action is called after a message is blocked.